It's important to consider the user experience and the AdSense Program policies when placing ads on your site. Here are some tips.

 Less can be more

 Provided you don't place more ads than content on your pages, you can put a combination of ad units, link units and/or search boxes on each page of your site.
-See our valuable inventory policy for more information.
+See our inventory value policy for more information.
 However, keep in mind that placing lots of ads on your page may make it look cluttered.
 If users can't find what they're looking for, they may go elsewhere.

 Review your site